Sundays at the beach....

 Winslet has expressed these sentiments for years.
 Back in 2009, the celeb shared during an interview that she would ask photos be reverted to their original state after seeing her face retouched, and explained that aging doesn't have to be a bad thing.

-...So what does all this have to do with The Sunset Sessions and this blog???
+...So what does all this have to do with The Sunset Sessions???

 I've made it a priority here to focus on celebrating, highlighting natural beauty in the content of this blog, and any of the original work which we develop and share across all social media, brand platforms moving forward.
 Whenever approaching others to help provide and/or share content with us—we encourage others to only release visuals which don't incorporate skin, body retouching.
 Whenever commissioning new content or creating our own content—we discuss and plan in advance to avoid retouching skin in post as part of the post-production process, so we can help contribute images to society which help encourage raw beauty and honesty on a more widespread level.
 When we produce & create our own original editorials, we will continue to incorporate natural/organic beauty products, cosmetics by hair & make up artists who work within our creative/production teams and whenever absolutely possible when commissioned to work for external clients or brand collaborations.
 We will stand by this practice here at The Sunset Sessions in order to help communicate a heightened focus on greater positive body awareness and contribute more healthy, positive, real images to society.